sharikak54/sharikak54.github.io/.collections/_cases/gem_angel.md

 # ALGORITHMS
 default_alg:
   alg: "0,-1/-3,0/0,3/1,1/-1,0"
-  description: CO -> M2; create same plane/plane by pairing white corner from bottom with tent on top
+  description: Do CO into M2; create same plane/plane by pairing white corner from bottom with tent on top.
 color_mirror_algs:
   -
     alg: ""